amitopu/amitopu/README.md

 - 👋 Hi, I’m @amitopu
 - 👀 I’m interested in Python, ML/DL, Django, React
-- 🌱 I know Python, Javascript, C, C++, HTML, CSS, Bootstrap, Jquery
+- 🌱 I know Python, Javascript, C++, Django, HTML, CSS, Bootstrap, Jquery
 - 🌱 I’m currently learning and playing with React, Django, ML
 - 💞️ I’m looking to collaborate on any ML project so I can learn with practical implementation of ML in real world projects
 - 📫 How to reach me ...